-OVERVIEW: The Lawrence Foundation is a family foundation whose giving focuses on the environment, youth development and human services.
+OVERVIEW: The Lawrence Foundation is a family foundation that invests in the environment, youth development and human services.

-Note: the foundation “does not typically” give funding for computers/software, audio/video equipment, music or theater programs/equipment, gardening programs/equipment, physical education or recreational programs/equipment, or hospice/"old age home" programs.
+The foundation “does not typically” provide funding for computers/software, audio/video equipment, music or theater programs/equipment, gardening programs/equipment, physical education or recreational programs/equipment, or hospice/"old age home" programs.

 The Lawrence Foundation’s grant application is open to all, and has two grant cycles each year, with deadlines in April and November.